 The employee works at a foreign company that collaborates in a project or joint venture with a Dutch company.
 The employee will now work in the Netherlands in the context of this project or joint venture.

 The employee will work in paid employment for the assembly and repair of equipment delivered by his/her foreign company.

 The employee will enter paid employment in relation to the delivery of goods to a foreign company.

 The employee works at an international group and is transferred to the Netherlands as a trainee, key staff member or specialist.
 He is not covered by the rules on Intra Corporate Transferee.

-Have you been recognised as a sponsor for work-related purposes?
+Have you been recognised as a sponsor for Labour?
 You can submit the applications for the family members of your employee.
 Do the employee and the family members travel to the Netherlands together, than the applications can be submitted at the same time.
 The family members can also join your employee at a later time.
 As a recognised sponsor you can still submit the application for your family member.

 A TWV is a work permit.
 The employer applies for a TWV with UWV (Netherlands Employees Insurance Agency).
 UWV examines among other things if there is no employee with the Dutch, EU/EEA or Swiss nationality that is qualified for the job.